c-blake/bu/doc/tim.md

 [^8]: Particle physics has "5 sigma" rules of thumb to declare results.
 5 seems too small for this hostile noise context.
 10..15 is more about right, but again leptokurtosis makes sigma alone inadequate.
+I am not against conf.ival reports, but since so few developers already understand +- / hypothesis testing, this would probably need to be a (`~/.config/tim`-tunable) option not on by default.

 [^9]: `tim` may soon grow some kind of [2-sample or K-sample Anderson Darling]( https://en.wikipedia.org/wiki/Anderson%E2%80%93Darling_test) testing to check this a la [fitl/gof](https://github.com/c-blake/fitl/blob/main/fitl/gof.nim), but perhaps trimmed or strongly min-tail-weighted.
-Tests like these do require independent samples which may also be tested, though the results of such tests are likely to be "Nope, not independent - by design".
+Tests like these do require independent samples which may also be tested, though the results of such tests are likely to be "Nope, not independent - by system design, actually".